 File Configuration fields: nTLSMode Description: Anonymous Authentication Default option.
 This means that a default certificate will be used.
 Use Certificate If this option is enable, you can specify your own certificate.
-For further authentication solutions, you will need to create your own certificates using
+For further authentication solutions, you will need to create your own certificates using OpenSSL Tools for example.

-File szTLSCAFile

-Configuration

-fields:

-Description: Select the certificate from the common Certificate Authority (CA).
+File Configuration fields: szTLSCAFile Description: Select the certificate from the common Certificate Authority (CA).
 The syslog receiver should use the same CA.